Mushai10/Lisaproject/elengecy/src/data/interior-design-johannesburg/featured-service-01.md

 ---
 id: 'featured-service-01'
 subTitle: 'Featured Service'
-title: 'Home Renovation'
+title: 'Initial Consultation'
-excerpt: 'Maybe you’re planning to remodel your kitchen, turn your garage into a home office or simply update your bathroom.
-Before you start any renovations, here’s what you should know.Home renovation or remodeling requires both architectural and financial planning.
-Learn how to set a budget, hire a contractor, and much more.Home renovation services encompass a wide range of activities aimed at improving or updating various aspects of a residential property.
-These services can vary in scale and scope, from small interior upgrades to extensive structural changes.
-We Can Help Plan Structural Redesigns and Decor Themes.
-Start Your next Project with Us.
-We Listen to Your Needs and Work Hard to Achieve Your Interior Design Goals. '
+excerpt: ' Start Your next Project with Us.
+We Listen to Your Needs and Work Hard to Achieve Your Interior Design Goals.To kicstart the design process , we will schedule an initial consultation with you.During this meeting , our team will get to know you better ,understand your lifestyle ,preferences , and vision for the spaces .We will discuss your likes , dislikes , color palettes ,and any specific themes youmay have in mind '
 image: '/images/furniture/homerenovationsandton.jpeg'
 altImage: 'Featured Service Image'
 path: '/about'
-buttonText: 'Get in touch'
+buttonText: 'Book Consultant'
-buttonText1: 'Learn More'
+buttonText1: 'Book Consult'
 ---